How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

-The police knew the exact seat numbers that the two young Middle-Eastern-looking guys were sitting in and positioned themselves around the two guys.
-Told to collect their bags, they were then escorted off the plane.
+The police knew the exact seat numbers that the two young Middle-Eastern-looking guys are sitting in and position themselves around the two guys.
+Told to collect their bags, they are then escorted off the plane.

-After this incident and travelling some 26+ hours, my ‘welcome’ to the UK unfolded somewhat unexpectedly…
+After this incident and travelling some 26+ hours, my welcome to the UK unfolded somewhat unexpectedly…

 Before going into today’s stressful saga and evolving events, I should briefly mention what happened in Portsmouth back in January, on returning from a 3-month tour through the EU from St. Malo (France) with Reg (motorhome).
 More detail about my Portsmouth treatment in this post: Driving from Italy to the UK: Part 2.

-I was indirectly accused of being an “Australian taking advantage of the UK-visa system”, amongst other insulting comments.
+I was indirectly accused of being an ‘Australian taking advantage of the UK-visa system’, amongst other insulting comments.

 Welcome to the UK!

-Quite surprised at this change of heart, I asked politely if I had done anything wrong, which seemed to anger her even more.
-With a frosty glare, I was advised that the Portsmouth Officer in January was not happy during the questioning and stamped my passport with a different visa to alert any future Border Force Officer.
+Quite surprised at this change of heart, I asked politely if I have done anything wrong, which seems to anger her even more.
+With a frosty glare, I’m advised that the Portsmouth officer in January was not happy during the questioning, and stamped my passport with a different visa to alert any future Border Force officer.
+Really?

-Together with another Officer, the She-Devil Officer searched every single compartment in both my packs.
-Not sure what they thought they would find but extremely thorough!
-Finding nothing but confiscating every skerrick of paperwork, dockets, itineraries, and even my Diary.
-My partner’s phone number was taken and he was told to leave the Immigration Control area, and to wait in Arrivals.
-I was to be detained until further notice.
+Together with another officer, the She-Devil searches every single compartment in both my packs.
+Not sure what they thought they would find but extremely thorough.
+Finding nothing, they still confiscated every skerrick of paperwork, dockets, itineraries, and even my diary.
+My partner’s phone number is recorded and he’s told to leave the Immigration Control area, and to wait in Arrivals as I am being detained until further notice.

 Without any information of what law I had broken or how long I would be sitting here, I started to become a little concerned and thought this must be a mistake.

-After about another 20-minute wait, a male and female Officer came and escorted me to another completely different area and away from passengers…I was really starting to be quite uncomfortable now…
+After another 20-minute wait, a male and female officer came and escorted me to another completely different area, away from passengers.

 Detainment for 6 hours

-I was advised by the two Officers that I was to be detained until further notice and until an interviewing Officer became available for an Interview.
-The interview would decide if I would be granted entry or be deported.
+I’m advised by the two officers that I am being detained until further notice and until an interviewing officer becomes available for an Interview.
+The interviewer would decide if I would be granted entry or be deported.

 If you are a tourist entering the UK and detained, this is what you can expect…